Word of Faith Fellowship: History

 Solange Granieri and Juarez De Souza Oliveira met the Whaleys in São Paulo, and in 1988 they opened Ministerio Evangelico Comunidade Rhema (Rhema Community Evangelical Ministry) in Franco da Rocha.
 Jane Whaley began visiting the Brazilian churches frequently and members often visit the Spindale church.

-On April 27, 2020, an attorney for the church confirmed three members had died of COVID-19 and that it was not known how many had the virus, though the church claimed to be "100 percent compliant" with guidelines for the virus.
-Because Rutherford County had over 100 cases, a very high number for the population, some people blamed the church, which was receiving threats of violence.
+On April 27, 2020, an attorney for the church confirmed three members had died of COVID-19 and that it was not known how many had the virus, though the church claimed to be "100 percent compliant" with guidelines released during the pandemic.
+Because Rutherford County had over 100 cases, a very high number for the population, some people blamed the church for the virus's spread, and the church received threats of violence.